-For unsecured commercial operating loans, the bank asks the client to provide information that can be used to assess the state of the company's finances.
+For unsecured commercial operating loans, the bank asks the client to provide information that can be used to assess the state of the company’s finances.
 This information is requested annually or more frequently if necessary.
-Audited annual financial statements and any interim financial statements are requested regularly.
 This information is evaluated and any increased risks are identified.
 If the risks are higher, the bank will conduct a detailed assessment and work with the client to define appropriate measures.
 If the loan commitment is determined to be at risk in this phase, a value adjustment will be recognised.

 Steps involved in determining value adjustments and provisions

-The steps described in sections "Mortgage loans", "Loans against securities" and "Unsecured loans" are used to identify the need to recognise a value adjustment and/or provision.
+The steps described in the “Mortgage loans”, “Loans against securities” and “Unsecured loans” sections are used to identify the need to recognise a value adjustment and/or provision.
 Furthermore, positions previously identified as being at risk are re-assessed quarterly.
 The value adjustment is updated if needed.

 Value of collateral

 Every mortgage loan is preceded by a recent valuation of the underlying collateral.
 The valuation method varies depending on property type and use.
-The bank values residential property using a hedonic pricing model together with the real value method.
-This approach compares the price of property transactions that have similar characteristics to the real estate being valued.
-The bank uses the income capitalisation method for multi-family units, commercial real estate and special properties.
-Raiffeisen Switzerland's valuers or external accredited valuers must be involved if the real estate's collateral value exceeds a certain amount or if the real estate has special risks.
-The liquidation value is calculated if the borrower's creditworthiness is poor.
+The bank values single-family homes, two-family homes, three-family homes, flats and holiday homes using the real value method as well as a hedonic pricing model.
+The hedonic regression model compares the price of property transactions that have similar characteristics to the real estate being valued.

 The bank bases its loan on the lower of an internal or external valuation and the purchase price or capital expenditure (if incurred no more than 24 months previously).